SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ## Dynamic ABAP Statements

-As already touched on above, there are ABAP statements that support the dynamic specification of syntax elements.
+As already dealt with above, there are ABAP statements that support the dynamic specification of syntax elements.
-In this context, you can use character-like data objects (or, for example, in the `SELECT` list, a standard table with a character-like row type) - the content is usually provided in capital letters - specified within a pair of parentheses.
-They can be included as operands in many ABAP statements
+In this context, you can usually use elementary, character-like data objects - the content is usually provided in capital letters - specified within a pair of parentheses.
+In the `SELECT` list of an ABAP SQL `SELECT` statement, for example, you can use a standard table with a character-like row type.
+The dynamically specified syntax elements can be included as operands in various.
+The following code snippets are intended to give you an idea and rough overview.
+Check the ABAP Keyword Documentation for dynamic syntax options.
-(e. g. `SORT table BY (field_name).`).

-Note that this has downsides, too.
+Note that dynamically specifying syntax elements has downsides, too.
 Consider some erroneous character-like content of such data objects.
 There is no syntax warning.
 At runtime, it can lead to  runtime errors.
-For the rich variety of options (where dynamic specification is possible for ABAP statements), check the ABAP Keyword Documentation.
-The following snippets are meant to give you an idea and overview.

-- Dynamically specifying data objects
+- Dynamically specifying components

     ``` abap
-    "Here, the names of fields are stored in a character-like data object

-    "The sorting is done by a field that is determined at runtime.
-    DATA(field_name) = 'SOME_FIELD'. "maybe the data object/field name is changed at runtime
-    ...
+    "SORT statements: Sorting an internal table by dynamically specifying the component

+    "Populating an internal table
+    SELECT *
+      FROM zdemo_abap_carr
+      INTO TABLE @DATA(itab).

+    "Dynamically specifying component name to be sorted for
+    "Named data object
+    DATA(field_name) = 'CARRNAME'.
     SORT itab BY (field_name).

-    "A field symbol is assigned a data object; here, an attribute of a class

-    ASSIGN class=>(attribute_name) TO FIELD-SYMBOL(<fs>).

-    "In newer ABAP releases, you can dynamically specify structure components using this syntax
+    "Unnamed data object
+    SORT itab BY ('CURRCODE').

+    "ASSIGN statements

+    "Declaring a field symbol
+    FIELD-SYMBOLS <fs> type any.

+    "Dynamically specifying components of structures
+    ASSIGN itab[ 1 ]-('CURRCODE') to <fs>.

+    DATA(struc) = itab[ 2 ].
-    ASSIGN struc-(comp1) TO <fs>.
+    ASSIGN struc-(field_name) to <fs>.

-    "Accessing components of structures that are referenced by a data reference variable
+    "Dynamically specifying components of structures that are referenced by
+    "a data reference variable
+    DATA(dref) = REF #( struc ).
+    ASSIGN dref->('URL') to <fs>.

+    "Dynamically specifying component of a class/interface
+    "In the example, the field symbol is declared inline.
-    ASSIGN dref->(comp1) TO <fs>.
+    ASSIGN zdemo_abap_objects_interface=>('CONST_INTF') TO FIELD-SYMBOL(<fs_inl>).
     ```

 - Dynamically specifying data types